4kW solar panel systems: an expert guide

 How much energy will a 4kW solar panel system generate?

-A 4kW system in the UK will produce 3,400kWh of energy per year, on average.
+A 4kW solar panel system in the UK will produce an annual output of around 3,400kWh, in average UK irradiance.

-Your system will generally produce lower amounts of solar electricity in places with less sunshine, like Scotland or northern England, or more if you live in relatively sunny areas, like Cornwall or Essex.
+Your system will generally produce lower amounts of solar electricity in places with less sunshine, like Scotland or northern England, or more if you live in relatively sunny areas, like Cornwall, Essex, Kent, and Sussex.

-For instance, a 4.3kW solar panel array we designed for an Exeter home has an estimated total output of 4,811kWh, while a 3.87kW system we designed for a household in Bristol would produce approximately 3,618kWh per year.
+One 4.3kW solar panel array we designed for an Exeter home has an estimated total output of 4,811kWh, which is far above the 4,300kWh Exeter average for that system.

 What can a 4kW solar panel system run?